Sphereon-Opensource/eidas-signature-client/README.md

 ## Initialize the Signature Service

-The Signature service want to have a Key Provider as single argument.
+The Signature service wants to have a Key Provider as single argument.
 If you want to use multiple Key Providers you will have to instantiate multiple signature services.

 ````kotlin